Traditional Bachelor of Science in Nursing

 · Completion of the TEAS with a minimal level of “Proficient” is required in each content area.

 · The TEAS can be taken no more than two (2) times per year (both attempts must occur within the one year period prior to application submission deadline.

 · If two sets of scores are submitted, the scores will be averaged.
 Averaged scores must meet “Proficient” levels in each content area.

 For information on testing locations and availability to schedule an exam, you may do one of the following:

 - Contact ATI at (800) 667-7531

-Applicants in the Lubbock area may contact the TTU Academic Testing Center on the Texas Tech Campus, to schedule an exam time.
+Applicants in the Lubbock area may contact the TTU Academic Testing Center to schedule an exam time: (806) 742-3671.

-- When searching for your institution, it will show as: Tx Tech U Traditional
+- When creating your account and searching for your institution, it will be listed as: TX Tech U Traditional

 - For more information about required TEAS scores, Click Here

 It is the responsibility of the applicant to make sure that their application is complete.
 If the application is not complete and submitted, your application will not be reviewed.
 Read here about how a criminal history could affect occupational licensing.